YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Information: This indicates that YottaDB created a new journal file as it reached the maximum allowed journal size.

-Action: Refer to the documentation on maximum allowed journal file size.
+Action: Refer to the documentation on the maximum allowed journal filesize.

 ------------------
 NLMISMATCHCALC